connollydean/Markdwon-Tutorial/pages/Preparation.md

 ![](images/timemachine.png)

-  Time Machine is a program that comes standard with MacOS and it allows you to copy and restore full bootable backups of your MacOS system.
+  Time Machine is a program that comes standard with MacOS and it allows you to save and restore full bootable backups of your MacOS system.

 #### [Apple's official guide to using Time Machine](https://support.apple.com/en-us/HT201250)